 5. Cat Craft Floor-to-Ceiling Carpet Cat Tree

-If you have a kitty that likes to reach for the stars, then get them a floor-to-ceiling cat tree.
+If you have a kitty who likes to reach for the stars, then get them a floor-to-ceiling cat tree.
 This tree is one of the more basic products than those with dangling toys, hidey perches, and cat apartments, but it satisfies more cats’ needs.

 The tall cat tree is constructed with four perches placed at various levels and angles to make the entire thing easy to climb.
 The central pole from which they are based is wrapped in a machine-wound carpet to give them a durable place to take out their claws.
 It gives them plenty of exercise to get up and down and great vantage points to spy from.

 The entire tower is 7.5 feet, but it is easy to adjust to whatever height the ceiling is in the room that you set it up in.
-The platforms give any kitty enough room to lounge while providing them with a scratch and play toy.
+The platforms give any kitty enough room to lounge while providing them with a scratch-and-play toy.